materialsproject/pymatgen-db/docs/builders.rst

 This example runs an incremental build with the "copy" operation, using the ``num`` field instead of the default ``_id``.

+.. _bld-incr-skip:

 **Incremental build skipped for some collections**::

     mgbuild run  matgendb.builders.examples.copy_builder.CopyBuilder \
         source=conf/test1.json target=-conf/test2.json crit='{}' \
         -i copy:num

-This is pretty subtle: notice the "-" inserted at the start of the `target` configuration filename.
-This has the effect of not adding tracking information for that collection.
+This is pretty subtle: notice the "-" inserted after the "=" in ``target=-conf/test2.json``.
+This has the effect of not adding tracking information for the target collection.
 In this case, tracking the last record added to the target isn't useful for the copy, all that matters is knowing where we stopped in the source collection.